Moon Jae-in: Minimum wage

 Moon's government launched a series of minimum wage hikes.
 One of these was in 2018, which raised the minimum wage by 16.4% from the previous year to 7,530 won (US$6.65) an hour.
 In a 2018 report, the NGO Oxfam cited South Korea as one of the few countries in Asia to have made efforts to reduce inequality that year.

 Maximum hour work week

 The maximum hour work week was reduced from 68 to 52.
 In October 2018, a study conducted by a telecommunications firm found that in central Seoul the amount of time people spent in or near their workplace fell by 55 minutes, and time spent of leisure activities went up in residential areas.
 However, they found little to no change elsewhere in the country.
 Bars and restaurants in central Seoul reported a loss in business.

+Housing

+Moon's housing policy focused heavily on curbing real estate speculation and protecting tenants, largely through tightening mortgage regulations, raising property taxes and capping rental prices.
+However, these demand-side interventions severely restricted housing supply, causing home prices in Seoul to surge by more than 50% during his tenure.
+The prolonged crisis sapped public support for Moon and his inability to tame rising housing costs became one of the defining failures of his presidency, ultimately shifting voter sentiment and paving the way for conservative leadership in subsequent elections.

 Education

 Moon's predecessor and daughter of Park Chung Hee, Park Geun-hye, originally planned to mandate usage of state-issued history textbooks in 2018.
 Moon reversed those plans in May 2017 in one of his first major acts as president.
 Critics of Park's original plan saw this as a way for Park to mitigate some representations of her father's oppressive policies under a dictatorial rule, only highlighting the positive accomplishments of the past.
 Park previously stated in 2015 that she wanted to replace the "left-leaning" books with those created from the government that would instill greater patriotism.
 Although the Park government responded to subsequent backlash by switching from its official position of requiring the textbooks to be used, to allowing schools the choice to use them, Moon's action scrapped the program altogether.
 Schools continued using privately published, government-approved textbooks written under educational guidelines instead.